-Cowhorse Hackamore/Snaffle Non-Pro: New class for 2019.
-Non-Pro’s may show their horses in the same herd as the Open riders but they are a separate class.
+Cowhorse Hackamore/Snaffle Non-Pro: Non-Pro’s may show their horses in the same herd as the Open riders but they are a separate class.
 If the total number of Hackamore/Snaffle Open and Non-pro entries becomes too large for one herd, the classes may be run in separate herds at the show management’s discretion.
 Horses 5 years and under, riders can rein without any penalty and should be given credit for loose reins.
 Minimum of four entries to run this class.
-Rule amended June 2019 by the Board.
 Non-pros can show horses older than 5 years old for one year only if they have never been shown before and have no NCHA earnings.

 Youth: Anyone 18 years and younger qualifies to show in the Youth Class.
 It is judged like a regular cutting class.
 Youth do not have to own the horse they show.
 This class will be the first re-run cattle class of the Show.
 If the Producer donates fresh cattle and they are available the class may have fresh cattle.
 The entry fee of $30 stays the same.